 - Next, add the vanilla essence and finally fold in the mashed bananas.

-- Divide the mixture between the prepared cake tins and bake until the cakes have well risen and spring back when lightly pressed on top.
+- Divide the mixture between the prepared cake tins and bake until the banana butter cakes have well risen and spring back when lightly pressed on top.
 You can also use a skewer to test if the cakes are done.
 Ideally, there should be a few moist crumbs sticking to the skewer.
 If you see wet batter, continue to let the cakes bake a little further and test again.

-- Remove the banana cakes from the oven, let rest in the cake tin for a few minutes and then turn out onto wire racks.
+- Remove the banana butter cakes from the oven, let rest in the cake tin for a few minutes and then turn out onto wire racks.
 Let them cool until they are only slightly warm to the touch.
 Wrap the cakes in cling wrap and refrigerate.

 - Level the cake tops and sandwich the layers with cream cheese frosting.
 Use the remaining frosting to cover the rest of the cake.